mAAdhaTTah/brookjs/observeDelta/README.md

 # observeDelta

-`observeDelta` is a Redux enhancer similar to the built-in `applyMiddleware`.
-Like `applyMiddleware`, `observeDelta` takes a varying number of source functions and returns a StoreEnhancer, wrapping Redux's `createStore` function.
+`observeDelta` is a Redux middleware for binding a set of delta source streams to a Redux store.

-When the store gets created, each source function will be called with two parameters: `actions$` and `state$`.
-These are Kefir streams, with the `actions$` stream emitting every action dispatched into the Store, and the `state$` emitting each new state after it changes.
-Each source function should return a Kefir stream.
-These `source$` streams are combined into a `delta$` stream with its values emitted into the Redux store.
+When the middleware gets applied, each source function will be called with two parameters: `actions$` and `state$`.
+These are `Kefir.Observable`s, with the `actions$` stream emitting every action dispatched through the middleware, and the `state$` emitting each new state after each action.
+Each source function should return a Kefir stream, which are combined into a `delta$` stream that emits into the Redux store.

-Note that, unlike middleware, the actions will be emitted into `actions$` after the store's state has been updated.
-If you need to manipulate actions before they reach the Store's reducer, use middleware.
+Specifically, `state$` is a `Kefir.Property`, which means it retains its current value when it gets subscribed to.
+Additionally, note that the `state$` will have its value emitted before the `action$`, ensuring that any combination of the stream will have the latest state when the action is emitted.

 # Example